vacp2p/rfc/content/docs/rfcs/35/README.md

 ## Supported Noise Protocols

+A Noise protocol consists of one or more Noise handshakes.
 During a Noise handshake, two parties exchange multiple **handshake messages**.
 An handshake message contains *ephemeral keys* and/or *static keys* from one of the parties.
-These public keys are used to perform an handshake-dependent sequence of Diffie-Hellman operations, whose results are hashed into a shared secret key.
+These public keys are used to perform a protocol-dependent sequence of Diffie-Hellman operations, whose results are all hashed into a shared secret key.
 After an handshake is complete, each party will then use the derived shared secret key to send and receive authenticated encrypted **transport messages**.
-We refer to [Noise specifications](http://www.noiseprotocol.org/noise.html#processing-rules) for the full details on how parties shared secret key is derived from each exchanged message.
+We refer to [Noise protocol framework specifications](http://www.noiseprotocol.org/noise.html#processing-rules) for the full details on how parties shared secret key is derived from each exchanged message.

-Four Noise handshake patterns are currently supported: `K1K1`, `XK1`, `XX`, `XXpsk0`.
+Four Noise handshakes are currently supported: `K1K1`, `XK1`, `XX`, `XXpsk0`.
 Their descriptions can be found [here](https://forum.vac.dev/t/noise-handshakes-as-key-exchange-mechanism-for-waku2/130).

-We note that all design requirements on exchanged messages would be satisfied only *after* a supported handshake is completed, all corresponding to 1 Round Trip Time communication *(1-RTT)*.
+We note that all design requirements on exchanged messages would be satisfied only *after* a supported Noise handshake is completed, all corresponding to a total of 1 Round Trip Time communication *(1-RTT)*.

-In the following, we assume that communicating parties reciprocally know an initial [`contentTopic`](https://rfc.vac.dev/spec/14/#wakumessage) where they can send/receive first handshake messages.
+In the following, we assume that communicating parties reciprocally know an initial [`contentTopic`](https://rfc.vac.dev/spec/14/#wakumessage) where they can send/receive their first handshake messages.

 ## Cryptographic primitives